Adventure Time: Pirates of the Enchiridion: Plot

-Overview
+Gameplay

-Finn and Jake wake up to discover that the Land of Ooo has been mysteriously flooded, and set off on an adventure to fix the flood.
 Players use a boat in open-environment sailing to reach the main areas of the game, where RPG turn-based combat occurs.
-The game also features an occasional cross-examination minigame, where Finn and Jake must interrogate villains, in "good cop, bad cop" fashion.
+The game also features an occasional cross-examination minigame, where Finn and Jake must interrogate villains in "good cop, bad cop" fashion.

 Development

 The game was announced on December 14, 2017.
 A trailer for the game was released on April 26, 2018.

 Reception

 On Metacritic, the PlayStation 4, Xbox One, and Nintendo Switch versions of Adventure Time: Pirates of the Enchiridion have respective scores of 62%, 66%, and 50%, all indicating "mixed or average" reviews.

 Giving the game a 5.8/10, IGN called it "a good game for beginners, and we get a small taste of how great exploring the show’s world and quirky characters could be.
 But the lack of challenge and options will probably bore veterans."